WillCates/cheat/README.md

  computername:~ userid$

 This is assuming that the 'cheat' script is in your local $PATH variable.
+I typically put the 'cheat' script in /usr/sbin, but as long as it is in your path, you should be able to use it globally.
+You will also need to change the base directory variable in the script to match whatever directory you store the '.cheat' directory in that contains all the notes files.